chuklee/recommender_system/README.md

 - Sequence-based modeling of user viewing history
 - Attention mechanism for weighing the importance of different movies in a user's history
 - Paired user approach for collaborative filtering

+Before arriving to this result, i tried several models and techniques, such as:
+- Matrix Factorization
+- Deep Learning with Embeddings
+- Collaborative Filtering

+For the matrix factorization and collaborative filtering i had good results, but i wanted to try a more complex model, so i decided to use a deep learning model with attention mechanism.

+For the embedding model, i had the problem that i need to create 3 different embeddings for the user, movie and genre, and i wanted to create a model that could use all the information in a single model.
+The solution was to split the model in 2, one for the user and another for the movie, and then combine the information in a single model but it was a costly solution in terms of time.

 ## Data Preparation
 ### Dataset Acquisition and Processing